Rudapithecus: Description

-Palaeobiology
+Paleobiology

 Locomotion

 Rudapithecus probably moved among branches like modern apes do now, holding its body upright, and climbing trees with its arms.
 Rudapithecus hungaricus differed from modern great apes by having a more flexible lumbar, which indicates when Rudapithecus came down to the ground, it might have had the ability to stand upright like humans do.
 Modern Gorilla, Pan, and Pongo have a long pelvis, and a short lumbar because they are very large animals, which is why they usually walk on all fours.
 Humans have a longer, more flexible lumbar, which allow humans to stand upright, and walk efficiently on two legs.
 It is known that Rudapithecus had a more flexible torso than today's apes, because it was much smaller, about the size of a medium-sized dog.

+Reconstruction of skull of Rudapithecus hungaricus and description of locomotion.

+Wrist bones associated with Rudapithecus hungaricus, the scaphoid and capitate, have been discovered in Rudabánya.
+These wrist bones have been determined to be supporting evidence that Rudapithecus was primarily arboreal.
+Analysis of these bones reveal a relatively mobile wrist joint, with similar morphological features in relation to arboreal hominoids.
+The scaphoid of Rudapithecus had a morphologically with the highest similarity to that of apes, indicating greater range of wrist mobility.
+Moreover, the scaphoid was not fused together with the os centrale, which suggests that Rudapithecus possessed a more ancestral and primitive wrist structure.
+The capitate of Rudapithecus exhibits general arboreal morphology as well as enhanced mobility, typically observed in apes.
+Collectively, the wrist bones of Rudapithecus suggest that they possessed a flexible and mobile wrist, well adapted for substantial arboreal activity.

+Two fragments of a pelvis from a Rudapithecus individual were recovered and suggest that Rudapithecus may have had orthograde locomotion.
+This is because the pelvic bones of Rudapithecus more closely resemble modern extant great apes which have orthograde (upright) posture as opposed to monkeys which tend to have pronograde (horizontal) posture.
+One feature of the pelvic bone that suggests upright suspensory locomotion is the shallow acetabulum which would provide a greater range of movement of the legs and hips which is important for climbing and moving between branches.
+This shallow acetabulum is also seen in modern Orangutans and Gibbons which use this flexibility for climbing and bridging between branches and is not seen in modern monkeys.
+The shape of the hip joint surface also suggests Rudapithecus has an orthograde posture as it is similar to what is seen in modern apes suggesting a similar load distribution on the pelvis consistent with orthograde posture.